ZeroNerodaHero/USACO_Platinum_Contest/2017_03Open/README.md

 - 4. After, process the queries and merge it.
 - 5. Loop to step 2

 I use the same disjoint set in MST algorithm to skip the processed query.
-I also uses the doubly linked (p,n) list to skip the query for each node.
+I also used the doubly linked (p,n) list to skip the query for each node.
 There are still room for optimization.

 - Early exit: If all the Q queries are answered, it is done.